Simple posture mechanics dictates that people will lose height as they age. However, did you know your life can get shorter as you get shorter?

 Researchers at the University of London divided 4,200 men aged 40-59 into 4 groups by how much height they lost over 20 years.
 Men who lost the most height had a much greater risk of dying as compared to those losing less.
-The authors speculated that the physical restriction of the lungs and abdominal organs caused significantly greater risk of cardiovascular disease, stroke and respirator mortality.
+Study authors speculated that the physical restriction of the lungs and abdominal organs caused significantly greater risk of cardiovascular disease, stroke and respirator mortality.

 Consider these numbers:

-• 83% of Americans rely on over-the-counter pain relievers.
+- 83% of Americans rely on over-the-counter pain relievers.

 Ironically, the desire for a permanent solution leads many people suffering bio-mechanical problems to radical spinal surgery, despite its far-less-than-enviable record.
 This desire for a quick, permanent fix can lead to permanent post-surgical tissue adhesions and scars, and FBSS (Failed Back Surgery Syndrome).

 A far more intelligent solution is changing how you move and use your body.
 In other words, change your posture mechanics.
 10 minutes a day of StrongPosture® exercise can help you become posture aware.
 You’ll literally retrain how your body moves.
 Reprogramming your “normal” posture takes a consistent effort.
 But, soon you’ll have a habit of daily StrongPosture® exercise.